 Cozy & Relaxing Retreats

-If you’re looking for a truly cozy retreat, check out The Inn on the Farm at Earle Brown Heritage Center.
+If you’re looking for a truly cozy retreat, check out The Inn on the Farm at The Heritage Center.
 This unique, historic farmhouse was home to Brooklyn Center historical and political figure Earle Brown and is filled with signature home décor and historical artifacts including a photo of the first Minnesota State Highway Patrol.
 Step into the parlor and take a seat in a comfy lounge chair by the fireplace and you will instantly feel at home.
 Just off the parlor is the sunroom, a great space for hosting a larger meeting, surrounded by natural light and views of the courtyard.
 For additional small group meeting and breakout rooms, The Inn offers two smaller meeting rooms, also with great windows and views.
 The Inn is ideal for groups of 22 people or fewer, but the space has hosted retreats for groups as small as five people.

 When all that relaxing indoor time has you craving some fresh air and activity, just step outside the doors of The Inn and you will experience the tranquility of the courtyard, also a great setting for outdoor amusement.
 With acres to play, the courtyard is a perfect spot for obstacle games, treasure hunts, relay races, cornhole tournaments, outdoor yoga, and more.
 Whether you use the space for team-building games or simply a place to stop and take a break, it is truly one-of-a-kind.
-“When you’re out in the courtyard, you feel like you are out in the country,” Mary Spah, Director of Sales at Earle Brown, said.
+“When you’re out in the courtyard, you feel like you are out in the country,” Mary Spah, Director of Sales at The Heritage Center, said.
 “You don’t hear traffic, you just hear the fountains.
 It really is like you are out on the farm.”

 Bonus Tip: The Inn on the Farm also has its own parking lot, so you can enjoy peace and quiet away from the busier larger event center space.